-76. A person who is in charge of a vehicle and who causes or permits the vehicle or any trailer drawn thereby to remain at rest on any road in such a position or in such condition or circumstances as to be likely to cause danger to other persons using the road, commits an offence.
+77. It is an offence for a person who is in charge of a vehicle to cause or permit the vehicle or any trailer drawn by it to remain at rest on any road in such a position or in such condition or circumstances as to be likely to cause danger to other persons using the road.

-Provisions with respect to stretching of ropes, wire or other apparatus across highway
+Stretching of ropes, wire or other apparatus across highway

-77. (1) A person who for any purpose places or causes to be placed any rope, wire or other apparatus across a highway or road or any part thereof in such a manner as to be likely to cause danger to persons using the highway or road commits an offence.
-Penalty: A fine of \pounds 5,000 or imprisonment for 12 months, or both.
+78. (1) A person who for any purpose places or causes to be placed any rope, wire or other apparatus across a highway or road or any part of it in such a manner as to be likely to cause danger to persons using the highway or road commits an offence.
+Penalty: A fine of £5,000 or imprisonment for 12 months, or both.

-(2) A person does not commit an offence under subsection (1) if he or she proves that he or she had taken all necessary steps to give adequate warning of the danger.
+(2) A person does not commit an offence under subsection (1) if the person proves that he or she had taken all necessary steps to give adequate warning of the danger.